 People who bash Al Jolson for performing in blackface may not realize that he actually helped a lot of real blacks make it big in the music business, helping to give performers such as Cab Calloway their big breaks.
 When filming a duet with Calloway, Jolson demanded that he be given equal treatment on the set.
 When reading in a newspaper that songwriters Eubie Blake and Noble Sissle had been kicked out of a restaurant because of their race, he personally invited them out to dinner despite having never met them, saying he'd punch the nose of anyone who had a problem with it.
 Jolson was also known as the only white man who was allowed into the all-black nightclubs in Harlem.

 George Formby wrote and performed a series of songs about a Chinese immigrant named Mister Wu.
 Although they did play heavily upon the stereotypical British image of the Chinese, they also portrayed the protagonist in what for The Thirties was a fairly positive light.
 George Formby had a dim view of racism throughout his life, as evidenced during his tour of South Africa in which he refused to play to segregated audiences and criticized local racist views.

 In Lee Falk's Mandrake The Magician, Mandrake's Black Best Friend and Bash Brother is Lothar, an African Prince of a federation of jungle tribes and "the strongest man alive".
 While this may seem stereotypical, Lothar was portrayed with great respect and dignity compared to almost any other black characters at the time.

-Not to mention a lot of New Testament teachings; for instance, people complain about the "wives, submit to your husbands" bit, but then again the male side of that order, "husbands love your wives as Christ loved the church" (i.e. be willing to die for her in return) would have been unheard of at the time it was written.
+People complain about the "wives, submit to your husbands" New Testament passage, but then again the male side of that order, "husbands love your wives as Christ loved the church" (i.e. be willing to die for her in return) would have been unheard of at the time it was written.